M-Star Solve

 Extend

-Make quick edits to the solver input file to extend the run time of the simulation.
+This makes quick edits to the solver input file to extend the run time of the simulation.

-Start M-Star Post
+Post

-Opens the post-processor with the case results
+This opens the post-processor with the case results.

-Browse Case
+Browse

-Requirements for Multi GPU usage on Windows:
+Requirements for Multi-GPU usage on Windows

-• The GPU hardware must have “peer-access”.
+• The GPU hardware must have peer-access.
 This lets the GPUs communicate with each other.
 The Solver GUI will check this requirement before running.

 • The GPU hardware must be configured in TCC mode which means any GPU used in a solver calculation cannot be currently used for any display.
 This may require using the nvidia-smi utility to configure a given GPU.

-• The GPU hardware must have the same processor architecture
+• The GPU hardware must have the same processor architecture.

 Scripts

-The Solver GUI has a Scripts menu which is a user configurable area for running common tasks.
+The Solver GUI has a Scripts menu which is a user-configurable area for running common tasks.
 See the Global Scripts documentation.
 There are some default scripts provided that will require M-Star Python (or equivalent) to be installed.

 Restarting a Simulation

-Within Windows environments, open the “M-Star Solve” from the Windows start menu.
+Within Windows environments, open M-Star Solve from the Windows start menu.
 You will be prompted to browse to the case directory corresponding to the simulation you want to restart.
 Click Resume to continue the simulation.